-This call for experiments opens on October 5th 2009 and will be closed on December 1st 2009 at 17:00 (Brussels time).
+This call for experiments opens on March 16th, 2010 and will close on April 30th, 2010 at 17:00 (Brussels time).
 Call deadlines are absolutely firm and will be strictly enforced.
 The proposal must meet the following requirements:

 - It has to be submitted electronically by the given deadline.
 The details of electronic submission are available on the ECHORD web site www.echord.info. - The content of the proposal relates to one or more of the ECHORD Scenarios described in the current text. - The proposal must be submitted by legal entities established in one of the member states of the EU or in an associated country.
-For a list of associated countries, see - ftp://ftp.cordis.europa.eu/pub/fp7/docs/third_country_agreements en.pdf. - The proposal must comply with the Template for ECHORD Experiment Proposals (Annex 2 to this call text), available on the ECHORD website.
+For a list of associated countries, see ftp://ftp.cordis.europa.eu/pub/fp7/docs/third_country_agreements_en.pdf.